steve4744/WhatIsThis/README.md

 whatisthis.use - default true
 whatisthis.admin - default op
 ```

+## Multi Language Support
+All Minecraft languages are supported.
+The player's own language (which is set locally in the Minecraft launcher) is used to display the name of the block and the items it drops when broken.
+The text for the word "Drops" can be changed from English by manually changing the text in the config.yml.

+If there is no local language file, then it will revert to "en_us" and display the English equivalent.

+As the Scoreboard has a limit of 40 characters, item names which are too long will be truncated to fit.

 ## Download
 WhatIsThis can be [downloaded from Spigot](https://www.spigotmc.org/resources/whatisthis-identify-the-block-you-are-looking-at.65050/ "WhatIsThis by steve4744")